pleiadian53/qrecommender/README.md

        is implemented in evolution.py.

-Note that the files may seem to be a bit messy but the idea here is to group key functions relevant to this question in one file i.e. cofi.py for the purpose of this prototype.
+Note that the files may seem to be a bit messy but the idea here is to group key functions relevant to this prototype in one file i.e. cofi.py for the purpose of this demo.
 Moreover, the file set {cofi.py, cofi_ref.py} implements both types of collaborative filtering algorithms (i.e. weighted averaging with similarity matrix and regression-based scheme).
 Lastly, {minimizer.py}
 implements Polack-Ribiere flavour of conjugate gradients.
 The rest of the files mostly contain